Top 10: Rubbish things about running

 This one applies to guys and girls.
 I’m not sure of the science but you typically seem to have to run a ‘fair way’ and be sweating.
 Seems more of a winter thing.

-Vaseline or Sudocrem (baby stuff) normally is a great preventative stuff.
-But you forget, of course, to apply it from time-to-time.
+Vaseline or Sudocrem (baby stuff) normally is a great preventative measure.
+But you forget, of course, to apply it from time to time.

 Source: Me!
 But inspired by angryjogger.com.
 Thank you.